airou-lab/website/README.md

 This project uses *Eleventy* (11ty), a static site generator (SSG), along with *Nunjucks* templating engine.
 Eleventy is a NodeJS based SSG, so with that comes `npm`.

-Site is currently maintained by Aksel Can Sozudogru and Golnaz Habibi.
+Site is currently maintained by Arika Khor and Golnaz Habibi.
 Please contact them before deploying changes.

 ## Setup